vVv-Keys/ARBH/README.md

 # Automated Bug Bounty Scanner

 ```
-This project is an automated bug bounty scanner designed to detect common web vulnerabilities such as SQL Injection, Cross-Site Scripting (XSS), Command Injection, and Cross-Site Request Forgery (CSRF).
-It includes features such as headless browsing, email alerts, and a detailed HTML report generation.
+This project is an automated bug bounty scanner designed to detect common web vulnerabilities such as

+- SQL Injection,
+- Cross-Site Scripting (XSS),
+-  Command Injection,
+- Cross-Site Request Forgery (CSRF).

+- It includes features such as headless browsing, email alerts, and a detailed HTML report generation.
 ```

 ## Features